antst/ESSLlapack/README.md

 and make use of optimized ESSL routines at the same time.

 It works ONLY with shared ESSL and must be also compiled as shared library.
-When code is linked with this library, "-lESSLlapack" must ALWAYS be in front of "-lESSL" in set of linker arguments.
+When code is linked with this library, "-lESSLlapack" must be *ALWAYS* in front of "-lESSL" in set of linker arguments.

 Brief idea behind this schema: